 It’s well known that IRI FieldShield is a static data masking product.
 But it can also be used to mask and unmask data in databases and flat files in a more dynamic way.
-We have seen use cases requiring either, or both, when the data at risk are at rest (static) or in motion (dynamic) and need to be protected 1 or revealed within the context of line-of-business applications.
+We have seen use cases requiring either, or both, when the data at risk are at rest (static) or in motion (dynamic) and need to be protected.

 To demonstrate both static and dynamic data masking, we used IRI Workbench, the free graphical front-end for FieldShield and other IRI software, built on Eclipse™.
 In data security, compliance, and test data scenarios, Workbench users connect to their sources, perform discovery and classification, and then build and run static data masking functions.